-Christmas ships on the rivers, animal-themed lights at the zoo, mansions dressed in holiday splendor, and a holiday train with Santa.
+Christmas ships on the rivers, animal-themed lights at the zoo, mansions dressed in holiday season splendor, and a holiday train with Santa.
 Join me to see the most magical Christmas experiences in my backyard: Portland, Oregon.

 Here are 14 magical Christmas experiences you can enjoy in the Rose City of Portland.